argilla-io/argilla/docs/_source/getting_started/installation/deployments/cloud_providers.md

 --region <region> \
 --format 'value(status.url)'
 ```

+## Google Cloud Platform (GCP) on a Dedicated Virtual Machine

-Deploying Argilla Server to Google Cloud Platform involves creating a compute instance, setting up Docker and Docker Compose, and configuring network settings for external traffic.
+If [deploying via Cloud Run](#google-cloud-platform-gcp-via-cloud-run) is not suitable for your use case, you can deploy Argilla on a dedicated virtual machine via Cloud Compute.
+Deploying Argilla Server to Cloud Compute involves creating a compute instance, setting up Docker and Docker Compose, and configuring network settings for external traffic.
 Follow these steps:

 ### 1. Create an Instance